rgreenblatt/cs1690_handout/uthreads.md

 Handing In
 ==========

-To hand in your finished assignment, please run this command while in the directory containing your code:
+To hand in your project please refer to the Github & Gradescope guide.
-`/course/cs167/bin/cs167_handin uthreads`.
-Remember to include a README that briefly describes any important design decisions you made and mentions known bugs!